MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/coordinated-meetings.md

 ## Step 4: Configure Teams Rooms device

-You can either set up Coordinated Meetings using the Teams Rooms device's touch screen or, if you need to set up many devices and want to do so from a central location, you can use an XML configuration file.
+You can either set up Coordinated Meetings on a Teams Rooms device using the device's touch screen or, if you need to set up many devices and want to do so from a central location, you can use an XML configuration file.

 Use the worksheet you created in the previous step to help you set up your devices.